flomotlik/help/_posts/2011-12-05-Continuous-Deployment.markdown

 The ***branch*** option specifies which branch is used for deployment.
 Only this branch will get deployed if all test commands pass.

 At first we add our Heroku staging application as a git remote.
 We then do a git force push to our staging app.
 After that we call a ruby script you can [download](/files/siteup.rb) that simply calls the url and checks that the return code is 200.
 If this works and the staging app doesn't fail we push to our production app and call the siteup script again against our production app.

+To be able to call the heroku gem you need to provide your heroku credentials.
+You can do this by adding

+    :heroku:
+      :email: HEROKU_EMAIL_ADDRESS
+      :key: HEROKU_API_KEY

+to your railsonfire.yml file.
+We will write the data into the correct files so the Heroku gem can read them.
+You credentials can be found at [Your Heroku Account](https://api.heroku.com/account) or at ***YOUR_HOME_FOLDER/.heroku/credentials***.

 Of course before all the deployment we run our tests against PostgreSQL to make sure everything works.